scikit-learn-contrib/hdbscan/README.rst

 ------------------

-The hdbscan package inherits from sklearn classes, and thus drops in neatly next to other sklearn clusterers with an indentical calling API.
+The hdbscan package inherits from sklearn classes, and thus drops in neatly next to other sklearn clusterers with an identical calling API.
 Similarly it supports input in a variety of formats: an array (or pandas dataframe, or sparse matrix) of shape `(num_samples x num_features)`; an array (or sparse matrix) giving a distance matrix between samples.